nodejs/node/doc/api/http.md

 this option.

-If you opt into using HTTP Keep-Alive, you can create an `Agent` instance, providing `{ keepAlive: true }` among the constructor options.
-(See the [constructor options][].)
-The `Agent` will then keep unused sockets in a pool for later use.
-They will be explicitly marked so as to not keep the Node.js process running.
-However, it is still a good idea to explicitly [`destroy()`][] HTTP Keep-Alive agents when they are no longer in use, so that the Sockets will be shut down.
+If you opt into using HTTP Keep-Alive, you can create an `Agent` instance, providing `{ keepAlive: true }` among the [constructor options][].
+The agent will then keep unused sockets in a pool for later use.
+The unused sockets will be explicitly marked so as to not keep the Node.js process running.
+However, it is still a good idea to explicitly [`destroy()`][] HTTP Keep-Alive agents when they are no longer in use, so that the sockets will be shut down.

-Sockets are removed from the `Agent`'s pool when the socket emits either a `'close'` event or a special `'agentRemove'` event.
+Sockets are removed from an agent's pool when the socket emits either a `'close'` event or a special `'agentRemove'` event.
 This means that if you intend to keep one HTTP request open for a long time and don't want it to stay in the pool you can do something along the lines of: